stabilityprotocol/stability/docs/GETTING-STARTED.md

 - `--unsafe-rpc-external --rpc-cors all`: Use if your node will be accessed from a system external to your localhost.
 - `--bootnodes`: A list of p2p nodes for Stability to join the network.
 What is known as bootnodes
 - `--base-path`: Specifies a custom base path for the data folder
+- `--frontier-backend-type`: The standard database with the system can be modified to use an SQL backend.
+Since getting Ethereum logs is an everyday use case with a high CPU usage, SQL backend mode is optimized for this.
+Available options are `sql` or `key-value` (default).

 ## Generating the a build spec file or Genesis file